EdgeVerve/oe-utils/README.md

 1. `format` - returns date string of provided format from date object
 1. `setDate`  - returns date object from provided date string in `ddmmyyyy` format
 1. `split` - returns an array of values which can be interpreted as values of day, month and year for a given date.

+### oe-cache-utils
+1. `oe-update-cache`- event updates the  data for the key specified
+2. `oe-cache-{{key}}-updated`- event is raised, when the data is updated successfully for the key specified